paragi/was/README.md

 PHP support is achieved using php-cgi and by transfering request data to a script called PHP-burner, that presents the appropriate superglobals to make it look much like its running in an Apache module.

 ##Status##
 This is Proof of concept.
-There will be issues it you try to make it a production platform as is, or if you want to run large off the shelf applications.
-There are both security and performance issues.
-If this project turn out to be useful and people wish to join the project, all that will of cause eventually be ironed out
+If this project turn out to be useful and people wish to join the project, it can be made ready for production.